kefranabg/bento-starter/README.md

 ### Tips

-We highly recommand to use [VSCode](https://code.visualstudio.com/) with the following plugins to get a better development experience :
+We highly recommend to use [VSCode](https://code.visualstudio.com/) with the following plugins to get a better development experience :

 - Prettier
 - Eslint